 - 2 tablespoons Fino, Amontillado, or Manzanilla sherry

-- 3/4 cup beef stock
+- 3/4 cup store-bought or homemade beef stock

-- Salt and black pepper, to taste
+- Salt and freshly ground black pepper

-- 3 tablespoons chopped fresh parsley leaves
+- 3 tablespoons chopped flat-leaf parsley leaves